mouad771/wireframing/README.md

 Wireframing clarifies requirements, identifies usability issues early, improves team communication, allows quick and cost-effective changes, and guides developers in aligning implementation with user needs.
 **How Wireframes Guide Design and Communication** Wireframes provide a visual blueprint showing layout, navigation, content, and functionality, guiding design decisions.
 They facilitate team communication by serving as a shared reference, enabling feedback and collaboration—especially in tools like Figma with real-time editing.
+**Real-World Scenario: Wireframing in Action**
+- In a booking management system, wireframes of the checkout process revealed that users might overlook the payment confirmation button due to its placement.
+The team moved the button near the booking details and added a clear call-to-action, resolving the issue before development.
+Impact: The checkout became more intuitive, increasing successful bookings and user satisfaction.